Lorin Morgan-Richards: Bringing the Circle Together

 The film series in partnership with AIM Santa Barbara held a community birthday celebration at Nahui Ohlin in Los Angeles for Leonard Peltier on September 12, 2009, with an update on his status and how the public could get involved to petition his release.
-Richards spoke to a reporter: "This is all grassroots.
+Morgan-Richards spoke to a reporter: "This is all grassroots.
 Everyone's voice counts.
 The time is now because Barack Obama, our president, had said it's not the president that actually makes the change, it's going to be our pressure upon the president that will make the change."
 The event was followed in December by a screening of Warrior: The Life of Leonard Peltier with discussion afterward by Ben Carnes, members of AIM Santa Barbara, as well as friends and family.

 History was made at the film series on February 25, 2010, at the screening of Lost Nation: The Ioway when representatives of the Southern Ioway and Northern Ioway tribes gathered with Tongva leaders, making it the first time a meeting took place between Southern California and Midwestern Native American Nations.

 Celtic involvement

-Richards became heavily involved in the Welsh-American community after the closure of the Welsh Presbyterian Church in December 2012.
-Before this, Richards had helped coordinate an Eisteddfod at Barnsdall Art Park in 2011.
-Feeling a need to fill the void of losing the church as a cultural center, Richards founded the Los Angeles St. David's Day Festival, an annual event taking place on or around March 1 celebrating Wales.
+Morgan-Richards became heavily involved in the Welsh-American community after the closure of the Welsh Presbyterian Church in December 2012.
+Before this, Morgan-Richards had helped coordinate an Eisteddfod at Barnsdall Art Park in 2011.
+Feeling a need to fill the void of losing the church as a cultural center, Morgan-Richards founded the Los Angeles St. David's Day Festival, an annual event taking place on or around March 1 celebrating Wales.
 The first festival took place on March 1, 2013.
 Singer and harpist Siobhan Owen headlined the large-scale event.
-In conjunction with the festival, Richards began producing Celtic Family Magazine, a nationally distributed print and digital publication on Celtic interests.
+In conjunction with the festival, Morgan-Richards began producing Celtic Family Magazine, a nationally distributed print and digital publication on Celtic interests.

 Imperfectualism

-Imperfectualism is an anti-art treatise by Lorin Morgan-Richards, using the pen name Marcil d’Hirson Garron, and first published in January 2020.
-Richards defines Impefectualism as art that cannot be easily replicated by machine.
+Imperfectualism is an anti-art treatise by Lorin Morgan-Richards, using the pen name Marcil d'Hirson Garron, and first published in January 2020.
+Morgan-Richards defines Impefectualism as art that cannot be easily replicated by machine.
 An imperfectualist looks to slow automation through their art.
 The theme of Imperfectualism is the art of being imperfect.
-Richards used automatic drawing as a means of producing the work where conscious control is suppressed.
+Morgan-Richards used automatic drawing as a means of producing the work where conscious control is suppressed.

+In several interviews, Morgan-Richards mentioned being influenced by the Dadaists and Surrealists.

 Personal life

 Beliefs

-Richards considers himself a Spiritualist, stating that:
+Morgan-Richards considers himself a Spiritualist, stating that:

 After a lifetime of witnessing spirit communication and most remarkably of that spirit I have seen firsthand, some in very close proximity, I feel I need to announce my path closely aligns with Spiritualism, or more precisely Spiritism and its view of reincarnation.
-In relation to his art, Richards states: My imagination helps see the past come to life as if watching a theater production put on by spirits.
+In relation to his art, Morgan-Richards states: My imagination helps see the past come to life as if watching a theater production put on by spirits.